Lahaina, Kaanapali and Pacific Railroad

 The Lahaina, Kaanapali and Pacific Railroad (LKPRR) was a steam-powered, narrow gauge heritage railroad in Lāhainā, Hawaii.
 The LKPRR operated the Sugar Cane Train, a 6 mi, 40-minute trip in open-air coaches pulled by vintage steam locomotives.
 The tracks connected Lahaina with Puukolii, stopping briefly at Kaanapali.
 A narrator pointed out sites of interest during the trip, which crossed a 325 ft curved wooden trestle whose elevation yielded panoramic views of neighboring islands and the West Maui Mountains.
-The line is currently not operating and all equipment is stored north of Lahaina.
+The line is currently not operating and all equipment were stored north of Lahaina.